Midsumma Carnival

 Map of the Midsumma Carnival precinct

-Download Midsumma Carnival Map 2023
+Download 2024 Midsumma Carnival PDF Map

 There are two main stall blocks: the main Stalls Village in the Picnic Precinct, and the Sports Precinct at the St Kilda Rd end of the park.